 (1) No execution or other process in the nature of execution shall be issued out of any Court against the Crown, but after any judgment has been given against the Crown the Registrar of the Supreme Court shall give to the party in whose favour the judgment is given a certificate of such judgment in the prescribed form and sealed with the seal of the Supreme Court.

-(2) On the receipt of such certificate the Governor shall cause to be charged to the Consolidated Fund the amount of such judgment and costs to the person entitled to recover the same.
+(2) On the receipt of such certificate the Governor shall cause to be charged to the Consolidated Account the amount of such judgment and costs to the person entitled to recover the same.

 [Section 10 amended by No. 6 of 1993 s.
 11; No. 49 of 1996 s.
-64.]
+64; No. 77 of 2006 s.
+4.]

 11. Writs of extent and Ca. Sa. abolished